 Universal free early education entitlement for 3 and 4-year-olds

-Every child aged 3 and 4 years old is entitled to receive a maximum of 15 hours of free early education per week, until they reach compulsory school age (the term following their 5th birthday).
-Parents don't need to apply for this entitlement and there's no eligibility criteria.
+Every child aged 3 and 4 years old is entitled to receive a maximum of 15 hours of free early education per week until they reach compulsory school age (the term following their 5th birthday).
+Parents don't need to apply for this entitlement and there are no eligibility criteria.
 You can find further information about this entitlement.

 Two-year-old free early education entitlement

-Some two year old, who may not otherwise benefit from early education at this age, are entitled to receive a maximum of 15 hours of free early education per week until the term after their third birthday.
+Some two-year-olds, who may not otherwise benefit from early education at this age, are entitled to receive a maximum of 15 hours of free early education per week until the term after their third birthday.
 Parents will need to meet specific eligibility criteria to qualify.
-You can find further information about this entitlement.
+Find more information about this entitlement.

 Free early education extended entitlement for 3 and 4-year-olds